Google Ads Conversions Not Tracking? (Fix Consent & Tracking Issues Fast)

 In some cases, conversion discrepancies are caused by attribution differences rather than broken tracking.

-Note: Across dozens of live scans, we've found that most sites fire tracking before consent - even when a banner is present.
+Note: Across dozens of live scans, we've found that most sites fire tracking before consent, even when a banner is present.
 These aren't theoretical issues; they're measured problems in production websites.
+We fixed a 40% conversion drop from consent never updating.
+See our case study.

 1. Tracking Fires Before Consent